Samara4ry/Samara4ry/README.md

 Hello!
 My name is Samara, a 20-year-old psychology enthusiast and dedicated psychologist.
 My goal is to deeply understand the human mind and use that knowledge to make a difference in people's lives.

 I graduated with a degree in Psychology and am on the path to enhance my career.
 In addition to clinical practices and ongoing studies, I discovered GitHub through friends and use the platform as an essential tool for my projects.
 Here, I organize my research, share collaborations, and explore new techniques and methodologies in the field of psychology.
 I believe that the intersection of psychology and technology has immense potential for innovation in the field of mental health.

+- 🎓 Bachelor's Degree in Psychology - Centro Universitário São Lucas
+- 📚 I am currently learning more about neuroscience and advanced psychotherapy techniques
+- 💖 In my free time, I love working out at the gym, playing volleyball, reading books, and playing video games
 </details>

 # Languages